|

 Purpose

 To virtually load a Matrix object, saved as Noobeed format.
-The document file is read but the data file.
-The function simply opens the data file and get ready to perform some functions.
+The document file is read but not thedata file.
+The function simply opens the data file and waits for the user to request data.
+This function is particuilarily useful when the data file is large and the user doen not want to do load the data into memory.

 Please note that only a limited set of functions is available for a virtually loaded matrix.
-Function supported in a vload matrix are goget, goset, gosetmat, window, skip, stretch, stretchfix, min, max, mean, sd, var, and those function that do not requated data, such as nrow, ncol, rc2no, no2rc etc.
+Function supported in a vload matrix are goget, goset, gosetmat, window, skip, stretch, stretchfix, min, max, mean, sd, var, and those functions that do not require contents in the data file, such as nrow, ncol, rc2no, no2rc etc.

 Class